danrahn/MarkerEditorForPlex/README.md

 | Key | Description | Possible Values
 ---|---|---
-`autoOpen` | Whether to automatically open the server in the browser on launch. | `true` or `false` `previewThumbnails` | Controls preview thumbnail retrieval | [Preview Thumbnails Settings](#preview-thumbnails-settings)
+`autoOpen` | Whether to automatically open the server in the browser on launch. | `true` or `false` `extendedMarkerStats` | Whether to gather all markers in the database to compile per library/show/season marker data.
+Potentially compute and memory expensive for very large libraries, as it keeps a record for every episode/marker in the database. | `true` or `false`
+`previewThumbnails` | Controls preview thumbnail retrieval | [Preview Thumbnails Settings](#preview-thumbnails-settings)

 #### Preview Thumbnails Settings